hiimmat/AboveInfinity/README.md

 # AboveInfinity

-AboveInfinity is an header-only library, based on C++17.
-If used with cmake, the minimum CMake version required is 3.12.
+AboveInfinity is a templated C++17 header-only library used for tensor manipulation.
+If it's built through cmake, the minimum CMake version required is 3.12.

 This library provides a number of data structures used to easier represent multidimensional data (using Tensors and TensorViews), and several functionalities that allow manipulating and/or iterating over the same.